Sefer Yetzirah, the "Book of Creation"

 By R. Zucker

-For many years I've searched for Hebrew versions of "Sefer Yetzirah" (also as "Sefer Yesirah") other than the popular ones used by Aryeh Kaplan and others.
+For many years I've searched for as many of the Hebrew versions of "Sefer Yetzirah" (also as "Sefer Yesirah") that I could find, other than the popular English translations ones used by Aryeh Kaplan and other modern authors.

-In the 1970s while working at the university library, I came across a yellowing, brittle, Hebrew edition of "Sefer Yetzirah," printed in the late 1880s (1884 Warsaw edition or 1860 Lvov edition, with the major commentaries and two separate versions of the text.
+In the 1970s while working at the University of Arizona library, I came across a yellowing, brittle, Hebrew edition of "Sefer Yetzirah," printed in the late 1880s (1889 Warsaw edition or 1860 Lvov edition, with the major commentaries and two separate versions of the text).
 All of it was in Hebrew.

 I used this text as my main reference over the decades.
 Since this Polish edition had been the authoritative text of its time, I preferred its Hebrew version.There are differences in words, order and correspondences between Kaplan and this edition.